jvelilla/Eiffel_recipes/Readme.md

-Eiffel recipe is a project to show concise code example for a quick start.
+Eiffel recipe is a project to show concise code examples for a quick start.

 Climbing the tower Eiffel was never that easy.